Gertrud Kolmar: Family and early life

+Writing

 In the late 1920s her poems began to appear in various literary journals and anthologies.
 Her third volume, Die Frau und die Tiere came out under a Jewish publisher's imprint in August 1938 but was pulped after the Kristallnacht pogrom in November of that year.
 The Chodziesner family, as a result of the intensification of the persecution of Jews under National Socialism, had to sell its house in the Berlin suburb of Finkenkrug, which, to Kolmar's imagination became her 'lost paradise' (das verlorene Paradies), and was constrained to take over a floor in an apartment block called 'Jewshome' (Judenhaus) in the Berlin suburb of Schöneberg.

-From July 1941 she was ordered to work in a forced labour corvée in the German armaments industry.
-Her father was deported in September 1942 to Theresienstadt where he was murdered in February 1943.
-Gertrud Kolmar was arrested in the course of a factory raid on 27 February 1943, and transported on 2 March to Auschwitz, though the date and circumstances of her murder are not known.